 Last year, the Ontario Government established the Gender Wage Gap Steering Committee to begin addressing the factors that contribute to Ontario’s gender wage gap.
 The committee is anticipated to make recommendations in less than two months that will help shape the implementation of the Province’s Gender Wage Gap Strategy.

 If you have been terminated and have questions about how these legislative changes will impact your potential claim against your employer, you should speak with an experienced employment lawyer.
-Monkhouse Law has helped hundreds of employees with their wrongful dismissal claims, contact us today for a free telephone consultation.
+Monkhouse Law has helped hundreds of employees with their wrongful dismissal claims, contact us today for a free phone consultation.